ashwinvis/backdrop-theme/README.md

 [Pelican Themes](https://github.com/getpelican/pelican-themes) repository.

-If you wish to customize this theme, template files are contained within the `html` direcotory, while (s)css is within the `scss` directory.
-This theme uses no custom javascript, but this can be added to the file `js/app.js` if desired.
+If you wish to customize this theme, template files are contained within the `html` directory, while (s)css is within the `scss` directory.
+This theme uses no custom JavaScript, but this can be added to the file `js/app.js` if desired.